jiankliu/Dendritic-NMDA/README.md

 Here is the code used in the following paper:

 Diverse role of NMDA receptors for dendritic integration of neural dynamics.
-Yuanhong Tang, Xingyu Zhang, Lingling An, Zhaofei Yu, Jian K. Liu.
+Tang Y., Zhang X., An L., Yu Z., Liu, J. K.

 NEURON.zip includes the code based on the [NEURON](https://neuron.yale.edu/neuron/).